 Update your Google My Business Listing

 In addition to mobile-friendliness and rethinking keywords, you’ll need to make sure that you’ve claimed your Google My Business listing.
 In fact, this is a MUST for digital marketing in Kansas City, whether you’re prepping for the future or not.
 By claiming your GMB listing, Google will be able to access more information about your business (ie: hours, location, phone number).
 Much like extensions, this information shortens the conversion funnel.
-With the proximity-oriented nature of voice searches, an up-to-date listing is going to be your best asset.
+Finally with the proximity-oriented nature of voice searches, an up-to-date listing is going to be your best asset.

 Use Schema Markup